ARGOeu/argodoc/content/guides/compute.md

 Some sync files that concern the whole enviroment such as the downtime information are provided once in the root ar-sync folder `/var/lib/ar-sync/`

 ##### Topology files
-Topology information is provided by two files: groups of enpoints, groups of groups.
+Topology information is provided by two files: groups of endpoints, groups of groups.

 A service endpoint is considered by the engine the simplest item of topology.
 Service endpoint combines the information of hostname+service_name.
-Service endpoints can be grouped together frorming upper level entities named endpoint groups.
-For example an oranization's geographical IT site that is being monitored can be considered a group of service endpoints.
+Service endpoints can be grouped together forming upper level entities named endpoint groups.
+For example an organization's geographical IT site that is being monitored can be considered a group of service endpoints.
 Information for available endpoint groups is contained in the file group_endpoints

 ###### group_endpoints.avro